tradingstrategy-ai/docs/source/glossary.rst

         The scams include "buy only" tokens, tokens with :term:`token tax` or trading pools where the owner can drain :term:`quote token` away.
-Usually :term:`trading algorithms <trading algorithm>` are baited with "up only" price manipulation techniques and wash trading to believe that the trading pair is robust with good momentum and volume.
+Usually :term:`trading algorithms <trading algorithm>` are baited with "up only" price manipulation techniques and wash trading to believe that the trading pair is robust with good :term:`momentum` and volume.

         See also: term:`token tax`.